EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Step 2.
 Locate the drain off

-This drain off is usually located at the lowest point in the house.
-You’ll need a hose at this point which will connect to the drain off and then you’ll want the other end of the hose to be outside, ideally where the water can run off into either soil or an outside drain.
-Open the drain cock and when it’s empty you’re ready to change the radiator valve.
+The drain off is usually located at the lowest point in the house.
+You’ll need a hose at this that point will connect to the drain off, and then you’ll want the other end of the hose to be outside, ideally where the water can run off into either soil or an outside drain.
+Open the drain cock, and when it’s empty, you’re ready to change the radiator valve.
 A jubilee clip can be used to fasten the hose to the drain cock to prevent any spills.

 ● Put a towel underneath the valve for small drips